 In 2020 the world premiere of her third play Scrounger opened the Finborough Theatre's 40th Anniversary season.
 The production garnered Athena Off West End Award nominations for Lead Performance In A Play and New Play.

-Athena's work for Shakespeare's Globe includes Sonnet Sunday (director), Dark Night of The Soul (writer, actor), Notes To The Forgotten She Wolves (curator, director, writer, actor).
+Athena's former work for Shakespeare's Globe includes Sonnet Sunday (director), Dark Night of The Soul (writer, actor), Notes To The Forgotten She Wolves (curator, director, writer, actor).

 Athena's other work includes the feature documentary Day Of Small Things (Channel 4), the short film The Conference (BBC) and three web series (YouTube).
 She is currently launching the self advocacy platform Make Your Own Damn Tea and an accompanying book.
 Athena is a contributor to Huff Post, The Stage, The Guardian, The Independent and The Mighty.